-- Click [Start] first and then [My Computer].
-The [My Computer] window will be displayed in the left frame. - Click [My Network Places] in the "Other Places" list.
-The window [My Network Places] will be displayed. - Click [View workgroup computers] under Network Tasks in the left frame. - Double-click the personal computer to which your personal computer is to be connected.
-The folder that was specified in "Setting the file-sharing function" on page 92 will be displayed. - Double-click the folder to be accessed.
+- Click [My Network Places] in the "Other Places" list.
+The window [My Network Places] will be displayed. - 3.
+Click [View workgroup computers] under Network Tasks in the left frame. - 4.
+Double-click the personal computer to which your personal computer is to be connected.
+The folder that was specified in "Setting the file-sharing function" on page 95 will be displayed. - 5.
+Double-click the folder to be accessed.